deta/hiring/platform-engineer.md

 Plus points if you know any of the following skills:
 Terraform, Ansible, AWS Lambda, AWS DynamoDB, OS virtualization or Rust.

-### Here’s what we’ll give you:
-- Competitive salary and equity
-- Opportunity to cut your teeth on the backbone of a frontier computing project
-- Flat hierarchy in a small, international, and highly-motivated team
-- Significant responsibility, growth potential, and the ability to make important contributions from day 1

 Send CV to mustafa@deta.sh